 One of the most important components in a motor vehicle is its tires.
 A tire is the only part of the car that contacts the ground.
 Your tires allow your car to move forward, turn, reverse, and stop.
 Without all four tires, your car will not move.
 Because tires are so important to your car, it follows that your tires must be safe and reliable.
 Faulty tires often lead to serious motor vehicle accidents.
 In many instances, faulty tires lead to tread detachments or tread belt separations on a highway at high speeds.
 These unforeseeable tread belt separations are usually loud, sudden, frightening, and often cause the vehicle to leave the road, rollover, veer in one direction, or flip.
 As you can imagine, the consequences of a tread belt separation can be catastrophic – regardless if the occupants of the vehicle are belted.

 Victims of a tire tread belt separation can suffer a variety of serious injuries including spinal cord injury resulting in paraplegia or quadriplegia, brain injuries such as a subarachnoid hemorrhage, orthopedic fractures such as a broken hip, pelvis, femur or tibial plateau fracture, a crushed foot, or even death.
-If you were injured in a motor vehicle or car accident involving a tire blow-out or tread belt separation, contact David Shapiro Law in Scottsdale, Arizona.
+If you were injured in a motor vehicle or car accident involving a tire blow-out or tread belt separation, contact Shapiro Law Team in Scottsdale, Arizona.

 Accidents resulting from tire separation in the Arizona heat include tire blowouts and tread belt separation.
 Tread separation is a type of tire failure where the tire tread and belt layers tear off from the carcass of the tire.